45 academic writing tools to improve your manuscript

 Crossref Similarity Check

-Similarity Check provided by Crossref and iThenticate editors with a user-friendly tool to help detect plagiarism.
+Similarity Check is provided by Crossref and iThenticate editors with a user-friendly tool to help detect plagiarism.

 • Pricing: an annual service fee and a per-document checking fee